 The Executive Office for Administration and Finance annually updates its five-year capital investment plan on a rolling basis.
 The five-year plan coordinates capital expenditures by state agencies and authorities that are funded primarily by Commonwealth debt and federal reimbursements.
-The capital investment plan for fiscal 2019 through fiscal 2023 provides resources for various Commonwealth facilities and programs.
+The capital investment plan for fiscal 2020 through fiscal 2024 provides resources for various Commonwealth facilities and programs.

 The Executive Office for Administration and Finance also sets an annual administrative limit on the amount of bond-funded capital expenditures.
 The purpose of the administrative limit, known as the "bond cap," is to keep Commonwealth debt within affordable levels.
-In June, 2019, the Governor announced the five-year capital investment plan for fiscal 2020 through fiscal 2024 and an administrative bond cap of \$2.43 billion.
+In June 2019, the Governor announced the five-year capital investment plan for fiscal 2020 through fiscal 2024 and an administrative bond cap of \$2.43 billion.
 This increase represents a 3.8% increase over the fiscal 2019 administrative bond cap.
+A new five-year capital investment plan for fiscal 2021 through fiscal 2025 is in the process of being finalized.